DaniGuardiola/rpc-anywhere/docs/1-rpc.md

 });
 ```

 To disable the timeout, pass `Infinity`.
-Be careful with this, as it can lead to requests hanging indefinitely.
+Be careful!
+It can lead to requests hanging indefinitely.

 ### <a name='Handlingrequests'></a>Handling requests

-Requests are handled using the `requestHandler` option of the `RPC` constructor.
+Requests are handled using the `requestHandler` option of `createRPC`.
 The request handler can be defined in two ways:

 **Object format**

-The object format is the recommended way to define request handlers, because it is the most ergonomic, provides full type safety, and supports a "fallback" handler.
-All functions can be `async`.
+The object format is the recommended way to define request handlers because it is the most ergonomic, provides full type safety, and supports a "fallback" handler.
+All handlers can be `async`.

 ```ts
 const rpc = createRPC<Schema>({